easydigs/alx-frontend-for-fun/sass_scss/README.md

 - How to import a Sass file
 - How to use mixins
 - How to declare extend/inheritance styles
-- How to manipulate operators
+- How to manipulate operator